eduvpn/documentation/ROADMAP.md

+# Roadmap

-# What to expect in eduVPN / Let's Connect!
+## What to expect in eduVPN / Let's Connect!
 3.x?

 We expect to release eduVPN / Let's Connect!
 3.x in **Q4 of 2021**.
 This will also depend on the eduVPN / Let's Connect! client application that will need to